mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		(Type 'q' to quit sorting, 'p' to print to file, 'v' to view in pager):

 Now let's actually create a transaction.
-Let's say you've decided to gradually begin moving your 39.72 BTC balance into your shiny new MMGen wallet with seed ID 89ABCDEF.
+Let's say you've decided to gradually begin moving your 39.72 BTC balance into your shiny new MMGen wallet with Seed ID 89ABCDEF.

 Before moving any funds into your MMGen wallet, you should back it up in several places and possibly on several media too: paper, flash memory or CD-ROM, for example.
-Of course the wallet should have a passphrase.
+You're advised to use a passphrase on your wallet.
 Otherwise, anyone who gains physical access to one of your backups can easily steal your coins.

 Recall that there's no limit to the number of addresses you can generate with your seed.
 You've wisely determined that having many addresses with relatively small balances is a Good Idea.
-So you've decided to begin by breaking up the address with the largest balance, 10 BTC, into three roughly equal parts, sending it to the addresses labeled "Storage 1", "Storage 2" and "Storage 3" (89ABCDEF:2, 89ABCDEF:3 and 89ABCDEF:4).
+So you've decided to begin by breaking up your address with the largest balance, 10 BTC, address 1F93Znz..., into three roughly equal parts and send them to the addresses labeled "Storage 1", "Storage 2" and "Storage 3" (89ABCDEF:2, 89ABCDEF:3 and 89ABCDEF:4).

-To refresh your memory, here are the three addresses in question:
+To refresh your memory, here are the three destination addresses in question:

-		$ cat my.addrs
+		$ cat my.addrs | grep -v Donations
 		# My first MMGen addresses
 		89ABCDEF {
-		  1    16bNmyYISiptuvJG3X7MPwiiS4HYvD7ksE  Donations
 		  2    1AmkUxrfy5dMrfmeYwTxLxfIswUCcpeysc  Storage 1
 		  3    1HgYCsfqYzIg7LVVfDTp7gYJocJEiDAy6N  Storage 2
 		  4    14Tu3z1tiexXDonNsFIkvzqutE5E3pTK8s  Storage 3
 		}

-The following command will send 3.3 BTC to the first two addresses and the remainder of the transaction's 10 BTC input to the third, subtracting a default transaction fee of 0.001 BTC:
+The following command does just this, sending 6.6 BTC of the transaction's 10 BTC input to the first two addresses and the remainder to the third address, for which no amount has been specified:

 		$ mmgen-txcreate 1AmkUxrfy5dMrfmeYwTxLxfIswUCcpeysc,3.3 1HgYCsfqYzIg7LVVfDTp7gYJocJEiDAy6N,3.3 14Tu3z1tiexXDonNsFIkvzqutE5E3pTK8s

-The bare address with no amount is the **change address**.
-MMGen will compute the change amount (3.399 BTC in this case) automatically.
+The address with no amount is the **change address**; MMGen will calculate the amount sent to it automatically by subtracting the sum of the outputs plus transaction fee, if any, from the inputs.
+In our example, 3.39995 BTC (10 BTC - (3.3 + 3.3 BTC) - .00005 BTC default transaction fee) will go to this address.

-Note that the above transaction can be written much more elegantly and concisely using MMGen addresses in place of their Bitcoin equivalents:
+Note that the above transaction can be expressed much more concisely by replacing the Bitcoin addresses with their MMGen equivalents:

 		$ mmgen-txcreate 89ABCDEF:2,3.3 89ABCDEF:3,3.3 89ABCDEF:4

+For this to work, the addresses must be imported into your tracking wallet, which they should be in any case.

-After hitting ENTER you'll be presented with the same display produced by the '-i' option above, plus an interactive menu.
-After quitting with 'q', you'll be prompted to choose the transaction's inputs.
+After hitting ENTER you'll be presented with the same UNSPENT OUTPUTS display as with the '-i' option above.
+In our example, note that the output with 10 BTC which you wish to spend, 1F93Znz..., is listed as number '1'.
+Remember this.
+After quitting the menu with 'q' you'll see the following prompt:

 		Enter a range or space-separated list of outputs to spend:

-Find the input with the 10 BTC balance in the list.
-This is input 1), so type '1' and ENTER.
-After several more prompts and confirmations 'mmgen-txcreate' will exit with the message:
+Type your remembered '1' here and hit ENTER.
+After several more prompts and confirmations, your transaction will be saved:

-		Transaction data saved to file 'tx_1EDCBA[6.6].raw'
+		Transaction written to file 'tx_FEDCBA[6.6].raw'

-Note that the transaction has a unique ID, and the non-change spend amount, 6.6 BTC, is conveniently included in the filename.
+Note that the transaction has a unique ID, and the non-change spend amount of 6.6 BTC is included in the filename.

 #### <a name=06>Sign a transaction (offline computer):</a>

 Now copy the raw transaction you've just created to a USB stick and transfer it to your offline computer for signing.
-You need to find the key for your transaction's one input address, 1F9495H8EJL....
-If the key in question is in a bitcoin 'wallet.dat', there's an included command (a modified version of the well-known pywallet utility) that will conveniently extract it for you:
+For this you'll need the key corresponding to the transaction's input address, 1F93Znz....
+If the key in question is in a bitcoind 'wallet.dat', copy 'wallet.dat' to your offline machine as well and use the included command 'mmgen-pywallet' (a modified version of the well-known pywallet utility) to extract the required key from it.

 		$ mmgen-pywallet -k wallet.dat
 		...
-		wallet.dat secret keys saved to file wd_EDBC983A[102].keys
+		Private keys written to file 'wd_EDBC983A[102].keys'

-You've in fact extracted a list of all of the wallet's 102 keys here, but that's not a problem, since the unused keys will be ignored (you can extract only the keys you need using the '--keys-for-addrs' option).
-Now go ahead and sign the transaction using this list of keys.
+You've in fact extracted a list of all of the wallet's 102 keys here, but that's not a problem, since the unused keys will be ignored (if you wish, you can extract only the one key you need using the '--keys-for-addrs' option).
+Now go ahead and sign the transaction using this key list:

-		$ mmgen-txsign -k wd_EDBC983A[102].keys tx_1EDCBA[6.6].raw
+		$ mmgen-txsign -k wd_EDBC983A[102].keys tx_FEDCBA[6.6].raw
 		...
-		Signed transaction saved to file tx_ABCDEF[0.1].sig
+		Signed transaction written to file 'tx_FEDCBA[6.6].sig'

 Note that 'mmgen-pywallet's output is just a flat list of keys.
-So if you have several Bitcoin wallets with balances, you can just dump all their keys and merge them into a single file which you can use to sign all future transactions with wallet.dat inputs:
+So if you have several Bitcoin wallets with balances, you can just concatenate these lists into a single file which you can use to sign all future transactions with 'wallet.dat' inputs:

 		$ mmgen-pywallet -k wallet1.dat
 		$ mmgen-pywallet -k wallet2.dat
 		$ mmgen-pywallet -k wallet3.dat
 		$ cat wd_*.keys > all_keys

-For your future transactions with MMGen address inputs, you'll list the MMGen seed source (wallet, mnemonic or seed file) on the command line after the transaction file, and the required keys will be generated automatically, as in this example:
+Once you've migrated your funds to MMGen, such key files will no longer be needed.
+Instead, you'll sign transactions by listing an MMGen seed source (wallet, mnemonic or seed file) on the command line after the transaction, and the required keys will be generated on the fly, as in this example:

-		$ mmgen-txsign tx_9D2C3A[1.23].raw B73B58EA-125FB230[256,3].mmdat
+		$ mmgen-txsign tx_ABCDE[1.2345].raw 1234567A-BCDEF123[256,3].mmdat
-		...
-		Signed transaction saved to file tx_9D2C3A[1.23].sig

-Transactions may contain a mixture of MMGen and non-MMGen inputs as well as inputs with more than one MMGen seed ID.
-Just provide a seed source for each seed ID on the command line.
+Transactions may contain a mixture of MMGen and non-MMGen inputs, as well as inputs with more than one MMGen Seed ID.
+Just list a seed source for each MMGen input on the command line after the transaction, as in this example:

-Eventually, when you've placed all your BTC under MMGen control, you'll never have deal with keys directly again, because MMGen generates all keys on the fly using the seed.
+		$ mmgen-txsign -k key_list my_tx.raw a.mmdat b.mmwords c.mmseed

 #### <a name=07>Send a transaction (online computer):</a>

 Now you're ready for the final step: broadcasting the transaction to the network.
-Copy the 'tx_*.sig' file to your online computer, start bitcoind, if it's not running, and execute the command:
+Copy just-created signed transaction file to your online computer, start bitcoind and issue the command:

-		$ mmgen-txsend tx_1EDCBA[6.6].sig
+		$ mmgen-txsend tx_FEDCBA[6.6].sig

-Like all MMGen commands, 'mmgen-txsend' is interactive, so you'll be asked for confirmation before the transaction is actually sent.
+Like all MMGen commands, 'mmgen-txsend' is interactive, so you'll be prompted before the transaction is actually sent.

-Once the transaction's confirmed by the network, your three new MMGen addresses will appear on the listing of 'mmgen-txcreate -i'.
-Type 'm' at the menu to see them displayed in MMGen format.
+Once the transaction is broadcast to the network, you can view your three new MMGen addresses and their balances:

+		$ mmgen-tool listaddresses minconf=0
+		ADDRESS        COMMENT                            BALANCE
+		89ABCDEF:2     Storage 1                          3.3
+		89ABCDEF:3     Storage 2                          3.3
+		89ABCDEF:4     Storage 3                          3.39995

+Your total MMGen balance will also now be visible:

+		$ mmgen-tool getbalance minconf=0
+		Wallet        Unconfirmed      <0 confirms      >=0 confirms
+		89ABCDEF:     0 BTC            0 BTC            9.99995 BTC
+		TOTAL:        0 BTC            0 BTC            9.99995 BTC

+To verify that your transaction's received its first, second, third and so forth confirmation, increase the 'minconf' value to 1, 2, 3 and so forth.

 Congratulations!
-You've performed your first MMGen transaction and placed your first funds under MMGen's control.
+You've performed your first MMGen transaction and placed your first funds under MMGen control.

 ### <a name=10>Additional Features</a>